AlaskaAirlines/AuroDocsSite/src/content/dynamic/typography/overview.md

 The Auro Design System implements all font application through the use of a `class="..."` based system.
 This class based system makes it easy to consistently and accurately apply all font related CSS rules across all themes that the Auro Design System  supports.
-Content creates no longer need to apply specific CSS rules (e.g. `font-family`, `line-height`, `letter-spacing`, etc.) throughout their code.
+Content creators no longer need to apply specific CSS rules (e.g. `font-family`, `line-height`, `letter-spacing`, etc.) throughout their code.
 Simply apply the correct CSS class to your HTML element.

 The Auro Design System typography includes for font groups:
 - **body** - used for all general / default text.